patricoferris/runtime-events-demo/README.md

   - [GC Tail Latencies](#gc-tail-latencies)
   - [Perfetto Output](#perfetto-output)

-## Set Up
+## Setup

 This repository uses a `.devcontainer` to hopefully make reproducing the demonstration as straightforward as possible.
+Using [VSCode/VSCodium](https://github.com/VSCodium/vscodium) with remote containers should automatically open this repository in a devcontainer with all of the platform tools and plugins ready to go.

 ## Introduction